-“My Fiancé Won’t Introduce Me to His Female Friend He Sees Behind My Back”
+“My Fiancé Sees His Female Friend Behind My Back”

 My fiancé, “Scott,” and I have been together for four years.
 We’re in our mid-30s and we’re very honest with each other about our feelings.
 We communicate very well and hardly ever argue because we talk through everything.
 But we’ve reached a situation that I cannot find a

-Then six months ago, he casually mentioned that Amber’s marriage wasn’t doing well.
+Then six months ago, he casually mentioned that Amber’s marriage wasn’t doing well (she’s having an affair with a wealthy, married man and is getting divorced).
 I was pretty surprised by the conversation.
 I didn’t even know that they had been talking.
 It turns out that he had met up with her twice.
-He insists it was innocent.
-I’m not being stupid; I completely believe him.
+He insists it was innocent, and I completely believe him.
 He apologized that he did not tell me, he honestly thought he’d mentioned her name.
 We often each meet our own friends on our own.
 He promised he’d always keep me in the loop going forward, but the kicker is that he told me that he did not want me to meet Amber.
 His reasoning is that she can be catty and mean and he thinks that she would say something to me that would hurt my feelings.
 And if she does that, then of course his friendship with her would be over.

-So he has not sold Amber well.
-She is now getting a divorce, she’s having an affair with a wealthy married man and now apparently, she would be mean to me.
-I can’t understand this.
-Why would Scott want to be friends with this woman?
-He knows that I am hurting over this friendship and that I cannot understand it, and yet there is no resolution.
+I can’t understand why Scott would want to be friends with this woman.
+He knows that I am hurting over this friendship, and yet there is no resolution.
 I can’t get past these feelings that either he doesn’t

-care how I feel or there is something more.
-And I cannot be the kind of woman that forbids her man from having a friend who is a girl.
+care how I feel and/or there is something more.
+And I cannot be the kind of woman that forbids her man from having a friend who is a woman.
 But the whole “not meeting” is a big kink.
 This is just too much for me.
 Am I being an idiot by being so trusting?
 Or is he just completely clueless? — Concerned Fiancée

-First of all, let’s get something clear: you are not a “crazy, insecure girl” because you’re worried about your fiancé meeting up for “closure” with some chick whom he once had unrequited feelings for and being relieved that you’ll be out of town when he finally sees her.
+First of all, let’s get something clear: you are not a “crazy, insecure girl” because you’re worried about your fiancé meeting up for “closure” with some woman whom he once had unrequited feelings for and being relieved that you’ll be out of town when he finally sees her.
 Second, it wasn’t “closure” if he’s still meeting up with her occasionally behind your back.
 Third, he didn’t forget to mention he was meeting up with her.
 He purposely didn’t tell you about the occasions when he saw her because he knew it would upset you.
 You two are engaged, which means you probably talk a lot (and if you don’t, you shouldn’t be engaged).
-I know how couples are.
-They discuss every detail of their days when they’re apart.
-They talk about whom they ate lunch with, what they watched on TV last night, what crazy thing their mom said in an email this morning.
 When you talk to someone every day, as most couples who are engaged to be married do, there’s very little day-to-day activity that goes unmentioned.
 Unless, of course, there’s an activity that one party wants to keep secret from the other.

 What you know about this woman is that she has no problem screwing a married man and that she likes attention from men who want her regardless of what her feelings for them are or what effect she has on them or their lives.
 What you know about her relationship with your fiancé is that it has, at one point (and perhaps still), included romantic feelings and that most of it — including the woman herself — has been kept secret from you.
 I’d say for those reasons alone you have very good cause to be concerned, and to feel disrespected.
 So tell Scott that.
 Let him know he’s treading on thin ice here and that his behavior is putting your relationship in jeopardy.
 Establish the kind of respect you hope to have in your marriage NOW.
 Let him know that his relationship with you should be the most important thing in the world and that it’s both of your jobs now to put your relationship FIRST, to take care of it and nurture it and not let outside influences, like a “friend” of one of yours who is apparently so unpleasant she can’t be introduced to the other, fuck it up.